hasanma1ik/Ride-app/README.md

 Ride History: The Driver Dashboard includes a comprehensive ride history, detailing all completed rides.
 Each entry shows the ride type, fare amount, and other essential trip information.

 Ride Details: Clicking on any ride in the Ride History page provides an in-depth view of that trip, including the date, time, ride type, fare, and pickup and drop-off locations.

-<strong>Passenger Features</strong>

-Plan Your Trip: Allows users to schedule rides by selecting both pickup and destination locations.
-This feature supports a user-friendly search and filter for popular locations, offering a convenient booking experience.

-Ride Confirmation Page: After booking, passengers are presented with a map showing their current location and desired destination.
-Passengers can choose between:

-RideZap: A standard, affordable ride option.
-RideZapX: A premium option offering added comfort for a higher fare.
-This page also dynamically calculates and displays the fare for each ride option based on distance and ride type.
-Trips Page: Displays a detailed history of the passenger's completed rides, including date, time, pickup and drop-off locations, and fare amount.
-Each ride is listed with a clear and intuitive layout, allowing passengers to easily review their trip history.